Blog

 • Can measure samples in various states, such as gas, liquid, and solid.

-Evaluation of the number of layers of layered materials on a few µm scale using Raman microspectroscopy
+Evaluation of the number of layers of 2D semiconductor using Raman microspectroscopy

 By combining Raman spectroscopy and micro-optics, the vibration of molecules in a focused spot can be evaluated.
 Each layer of TMDC is bound together by weak intermolecular forces.
 Therefore, the A1g phonon modes, which are vibrations perpendicular to the layers, are suppressed by the intermolecular forces when the bulk structure is taken.
 However, as the suppression decreases with decreasing layer number, the intermolecular forces between the layers become smaller and the vibrational energy of a particular phonon mode shifts.
 From the amount of the shift, the number of layers in the fabricated sample can be evaluated.
 Raman spectra show a peak shift to the low energy (low wavenumber) side; thin-layer samples of TMDC become smaller the thinner they are, with single layers being on the scale of a few µm.
 Raman spectroscopy can be used to evaluate the number of layers in such a fine sample.
 Figure 2 shows the A1g phonon modes and Raman spectra.5The black arrows in (a) and (b) indicate the direction of the phonons, and in (b) the phonons become stronger with a single layer.
 In (b), the phonon becomes stronger due to the monolayer, and the Raman peak shifts to the low energy (low wavenumber) side because the frequency of the molecular vibration increases thereby.